 - Air fry for 8-10 minutes at 400ºF, flipping halfway through for even crispness.
 (You can remove the rack once the cheese has melted and sealed the quesadillas.)

 *I used Mexican shredded chicken thighs, but you could use any cooked protein option.
-I'd recommend my al pastor chicken thighs, barbacoa beef, pork tenderloin carnitas, BBQ pulled chicken, or the fillings from my black bean quesadillas (vegetarian), steak tacos, or baked beef tacos.
+I'd recommend my chicken carnitas, al pastor chicken thighs, barbacoa beef, pork tenderloin carnitas, BBQ pulled chicken, or the fillings from my black bean quesadillas (vegetarian), steak tacos, or baked beef tacos.
 You could also use this recipe with air fryer peppers and onions or pre-cooked options like pulled rotisserie chicken or Kevin's Chipotle Lime Chicken.

 **I used the 8-quart Instant Pot Duo Crisp for air frying.
 If you have a larger air fryer, you may be able to cook more quesadillas at once.
 You may also be able to fit more quesadillas in the Instant Pot air fryer if you're using smaller corn tortillas.